Cleveland, Tennessee: Religion

-There are approximately 200 Protestant churches and one Roman Catholic church in Bradley County.
+There are approximately 200 Protestant churches, one Roman Catholic church, and one Eastern Orthodox church in Bradley County.
 An estimated 39.6 percent of residents have no religious affiliation.

 Several churches in Downtown Cleveland are of notable architecture, including the Romanesque Revival Broad Street United Methodist Church, the First Presbyterian Church on Ocoee Street, and St. Luke's Episcopal Church, which was built in the Gothic Revival style by architect Peter Williamson.
 All three are listed on the National Register of Historic Places.

 Cleveland is home to the famous Craigmiles Mausoleum, located at 320 Broad Street NW, behind St. Luke's Episcopal Church.
 The mausoleum contains the body of Nina Craigmiles, a seven-year-old who died on October 18, 1871, when a horse buggy in which she was riding was struck by a train.
 Her father, John Craigmiles, constructed the church and mausoleum in Nina's memory.
 He named the church St. Luke's because the girl died on St. Luke's Day.
 Shortly after Nina's body was placed inside the mausoleum, red stains appeared on the marble.
 Over the years the stained marble has been replaced, but the stains inevitably reappear.
 Craigmiles commissioned a statue of Nina, which was to be shipped from Europe.
 It was being transported via the RMS Titanic and sank with the ship.